Safe electrical network

 Reports and indicators

-To find out, which tariff is currently effective in your property, and change the selected tariff, if necessary, visit the customer portal e-st.lv.
+To find out, which tariff is currently effective in your property, and change the selected tariff, visit the customer portal e-st.lv.

 This tariff is intended for a 5-year regulation period (from 1 January 2020 to 31 December 2024).